2025 European Athletics U23 Championships – Men's 4 × 400 metres relay

 The men's 4 × 400 metres relay event at the 2025 European Athletics U23 Championships was held in Bergen, Norway, at Fana Stadion on 20 July.
+Spain won the gold with a new European U23 and Championship record time of 3:02.02, followed by France (silver) and Germany (bronze).

 Records

 Prior to the competition, the records were as follows: